Tack-Tau/My_cgcnn/README.md

 # Crystal Graph Convolutional Neural Networks

+**Note**: This version is a personal modification from the [original repo](https://github.com/txie-93/cgcnn), and there are some major changes.

+## Change log

+- Switch reading pymatgen structures from CIF to POSCAR
+- Add `shuffle` and `drop_last` in `torch.utils.data.DataLoader`
+- TBD

 This software package implements the Crystal Graph Convolutional Neural Networks (CGCNN) that takes an arbitary crystal structure to predict material properties.

 The package provides two major functions: